indigo-dc/oidc-agent/gitbook/user.md

 1. Refresh Flow
 2. Password Flow
 3. Authorization Code Flow

-For every flow there is at least one field that has be present.
+For every flow there is at least one field that must be present.
 The Refresh Flow requires a refresh token; the Password Flow requieres username and password; the Authorization Code Flow requires at least one redirect uris. oidc-agent will detect if these values are present or not and will try the corresponding flow.